hpaluch/crnr-ii-intro/README.md

 What it does?
 - It outputs 4-bit binary counter to LD0 to LD3 at 10Hz.
+- It also outputs copy of LED signal to Pmod J1 pins 1-4 (IO1-IO4) (for monitoring)
+- It also outputs internal `internal_ce` signal
+  (short pulse with 10Hz frequency for chained counters) to Pmod J1 Pin 7 (IO7)

 WARNING!
 It is currently one evening project - so please be patient and tolerant :-)